giaplee/py-instant-search-redis/README.md

 2. Python version: python3.8
 3. Install Redis Cli for Mac
 - Redis cli helps we can connect and interact with Redis server from command-line
->we can use `FT._LIST` to list all existing indexs on the Redis server (or create, delete, view an index information)
+>We can use `FT._LIST` to list all existing indexs on the Redis server (or create, delete, view an index information)
+>Check more about redis search command here (https://oss.redis.com/redisearch/Commands/)
 - Install steps on MacOS's terminal
 ```python
 brew update